awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy.md

 **[Outputs \(optional\)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html)**
 Describes the values that are returned whenever you view your stack's properties\.
 For example, you can declare an output for an S3 bucket name, and then call the `aws cloudformation describe-stacks` AWS CLI command to view the name\.
 This section corresponds directly with the Outputs section of AWS CloudFormation templates\.

+## Next Steps<a name="template-anatomy-next-steps"></a>

+To download and deploy a sample serverless application that contains an AWS SAM template file, see [Getting Started with AWS SAM](serverless-getting-started.md) and execute the [Tutorial: Deploying a Hello World Application](serverless-getting-started-hello-world.md)\.